sanskrit/raw_etexts_english/blogs/manasataramgini/2013/06/2013-06-13_time-world-history-or-the-lack-thereof.md

 things are rather different from Spengler or what our own compatriots think it to be.In the taittirIya AraNyaka we have the mantra:
 kalA muhUrtAH kAShThAsh chaahotrAsh cha sarvavashaH |
-ardhamAsA mAsA R^itavas saMvatsarash cha kalpantAM ||
+ardhamAsA mAsA R^itavas saMvatsarash cha kalpantAm ||

 Hindu tradition tells us that:
 nimeShaiH pa\~ncha-dashabhiH kASThA triMshat tu tAH kalAH |